-After three years of working with women who want to lose weight, I’ve identified 7 beliefs that can lead to weight gain.
+After three years of working with women who want to lose weight, I’ve identified 7 beliefs that can lead to weight gain or stop weight loss.

 I truly believe that we have to change our mindset first to be successful with losing weight and I’m going to explain it all here.
 These limiting beliefs are the real reason that women are often frustrated by their efforts.

 The actions that tend to work consistently for women are fairly simple.
 I share what I do and what my clients do in 10 Steps to Lose Weight.

 But it’s the sticking with it consistently over time, allowing your habits to take root, and learning how your body loses weight that is difficult.
 Actions without a good mental and emotional foundation don’t tend to stick.